 It’s been raining cats and dogs, the rivers are swelling, you can see the flood water rising –what do you do?
 Here’s a few practical steps to take to mitigate damage if your home may be at risk of being flooded:

-- If a flood starts to occur, make sure you and your loved ones are safe and can get to higher ground if necessary.
+- If a flood starts to occur, make sure you, your loved ones and any pets are safe and can get to higher ground if necessary.

 - Pack up moveable furnishings (such as rugs, chairs, sofas if possible) and get them to a higher level, if you can or stack them on tables if you don’t have an upper floor.